-- 9.47.
-The employment policies will be interpreted and applied in a way that is consistent with the safeguarding of residential, landscape, built and natural environmental amenities. - 9.48.
-Agricultural land classified by DEFRA as Grade 3 will need laboratory soil analysis to establish whether it is Grade 3A or not prior to any planning determination.
+8.48 The employment policies will be interpreted and applied in a way that is consistent with the safe-guarding of residential, landscape, built and natural environmental amenities.

+8.49 Agricultural land classified by DEFRA as Grade 3 will need laboratory soil analysis to establish whether it is Grade 3A or not prior to any planning determination.

-Policy EP1 - Employment and Tourism
+Policy EP1 - Employment and Tourism - Brownfield Sites

-The Parish Council will normally support the re-use of brownfield sites for employment creation as well as proposals to upgrade existing employment land and premises.
+The re-use of brownfield sites for employment creation purposes as well as proposals to upgrade existing employment land and premises will generally be supported, provided the requirements of CLP policies 5 and 21 are met.

-Policy EP2 - Employment and Tourism
+Policy EP2 - Employment and Tourism - New Business